+The Board periodically reviews and assesses its composition and takes into consideration factors that impact Board performance and refreshment.
 The Nominating Committee works with the Board to determine periodically, as appropriate, the desired Board qualifications, expertise and characteristics, and recommends candidates to the Board based on these criteria.
 In identifying director candidates, the Nominating Committee accepts recommendations from current or former directors, search firms retained by the Nominating Committee to assist in identifying and evaluating potential candidates, stockholders, Company executives and by self-nomination.
-In evaluating director candidates, regardless of the source of recommendation, the Nominating Committee generally considers factors such as business experience, high ethical standards and integrity, skills, understanding of CPI's business environment and willingness to devote adequate time to Board duties.
+In evaluating director candidates, regardless of the source of recommendation, the Nominating Committee generally considers factors such as business experience, high ethical standards and integrity, skills, understanding of CPI's business environment and willingness to devote adequate time to Board duties, and committeents from serving on other boards.
 The Company's Corporate Governance Guidelines also provide that the Nominating Committee shall work with the Board to determine eligibility to serve as a director of CPI, which includes weighing the aforementioned factors and evaluating each individual in the context of the membership of the Board as a group, with the objective of having a group that can best perpetuate the success of CPI's business and represent stockholder interests through the exercise of sound judgment using the Board's diversity of background and experience in various areas.
 The Board does not have a specific policy on diversity, but the Company's Corporate Governance Guidelines provide that, with respect to Board diversity, the Nominating Committee may consider such factors as differences in professional background, education, skill and other individual qualities and attributes that contribute to the total mix of viewpoints and experience represented on the Board.